 We have turquoise in the background on the right.
 There is no turquoise in the room.
 This turquoise should not be there, is not present in the room, and is not an accident, its use is purposeful.

-Kubrick used this combination of turquoise and red in The Shining.
-It obviously meant something to him, especially as it is key in the colors of the rug.
+Kubrick used this combination of turquoise and red in the titles of The Shining.

 If you invert the color of the turquoise titles with their slightly darker shading, you get the same red and orange combination of the rug in the hallway outside room 237.

 In 2001 we already have this red and turquoise which Kubrick so carefully employees in the titles of The Shining and the spectacular rug.

 That rug is about to find expression in this room, so this is important.